Introduction: Hofner Bass Stratocaster

 Step 1: Step 1: the Body

-(I'll use 'I' for simplicity sake but all credit goes to Paul Richards) I got the height and width online and scaled an image of the guitar inside those dimensions.
+(I'll use 'I' for simplicity sake but all credit goes to Paul Richards) I got the height and width online and scaled an image of the guitar to fit inside those dimensions.
 I traced one half on folded paper for symmetry and curved a metal ruler to get a consistent curve for the base of the body.
-I then transferred that on a sheet of plastic to use as a stencil.
+I then transferred the shape on a sheet of plastic to use as a stencil.

 When looking for wood to use I discovered the shed door was mahogany, it was sitting there for a good few years and weathered for all that time, so that was cut up, glued and clamped together.
 The plastic stencil was used for a guide to router around the edges of the body.